Reactive Supervisory Control of Open Discrete-event Systems: The Existence of Supervisor

-\begin{example} Consider the game in Fig.~\ref{fig:game_arena_exmp}, and the reactive specification given in Example~\ref{exp:game_const}.
+{ \begin{example} Consider the game in Fig.~\ref{fig:game_arena_exmp}, and the reactive specification and control patterns given in Example~\ref{exp:game_const}.
 The reactive supervisor can win the game and force the plant to stay at set $win$ by choosing the following control pattern.

 This reactive supervisor can win the game, and hence the graph induced by this supervisor satisfies the $\mathcal{S} \mathcal{P}$-realizability conditions.
-As it is clear from Fig.~\ref{fig:game_arena_exmp}, all the runs starting from initial state $v_{g0}$, can reach the mark states $q_3,q_2$ and never visit $V_\bot$ states. \end{example}
+As it is clear from Fig.~\ref{fig:game_arena_exmp}, all the runs starting from initial state $v_{g0}$, can reach the mark state $q_2$ and never visit $V_\bot$ states. \ensuremath{\square} \end{example}}